 Accident scenes can be easily cleaned up or moved after the accident—or the other driver can claim it didn’t look that bad.
 So, take pictures of anything and everything you think can be relevant to your case.
 That includes:

 - The entire car accident scene

 - All damage to your car

-Visible pieces of evidence like this can demonstrate just how bad an accident and resulting damage was.
-You should also preserve any physical evidence you can related to damages, such as bloody clothing, as this is even more powerful than a picture of it.
+Visible pieces of evidence like this can demonstrate just how bad an accident and the resulting damage was.
+You should also preserve any physical evidence you can relate to damages, such as bloody clothing, as this is even more powerful than a picture.

-Don’t be afraid to take too many pictures or even videos.
+Don’t be afraid to take too many pictures, or even videos.
 Get shots of different angles and anything you think will help your case.
-Your attorney can help you choose the best ones to show the insurance company.
+Your attorney can help you choose the best ones to use for your insurance claim.

 Will I Need to Take the Other Driver to Court?

 It’s always possible—but most of the time, no. The majority of car accident claims are handled outside of the courts.
 Your attorney will build the strongest case possible to demonstrate what happened and the damages you face.